codepools/VPN/README.md

-pptp vpn for OPENVZ VPS
+pptp vpn for Openvz VPS

 vpn_debian.sh for the Debian7 and Ubuntu12.04